Years published: 2018, 2023

 A diagnosis of mucormycosis is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
 A diagnosis of mucormycosis is challenging because the symptoms are common to many conditions including other types of infection.
 A diagnosis is made by identifying mold in affected tissue and sometimes can be confirmed by a test called a fungal culture.
 A prompt diagnosis is important so treatment can begin as early as possible.

-A diagnosis of mucormycosis can be suspected when affected individuals who have been identified as having a fungal infection do not respond to antifungal medications that target Aspergillosis, especially when Aspergillosis biomarkers are absent.
-Biomarkers for Aspergillosis include the Aspergillus galactomannan antigen.
+A diagnosis of mucormycosis can be suspected when affected individuals who have been identified as having a fungal infection do not respond to antifungal medications that target aspergillosis, especially when aspergillosis biomarkers are absent.
+Biomarkers for aspergillosis include the aspergillus galactomannan antigen.
 Antigens are substances that cause a response from the immune system; biomarkers are measurable substances that can indicate the presence of disease.
 The use of mucorales PCR in the blood is promisiing, yet non-culture-based diagnostics remain investigational.

 Clinical Testing and Workup

 Doctors will take samples of affected tissue and a special doctor called a pathologist will study the tissue for changes caused by disease (histopathology).
 This can show the presence of mold.
 Samples can include fluid from the respiratory system or mucus coughed up from the lungs (sputum) if lung infection is suspected.
 Surgical removal of a small sample of skin tissue can be taken in cutaneous mucormycosis.